lightelligence-io/docs/README.md

 We compose a task of the the following functional units.

+To be done: adjust the following tabular overview.

 <!-- To left-align tables, make sure the dashed line is flush with the header text on the right side
 but extends beyond it on the left, the column is right-aligned.
 Requires Extension: simple_tables -->